'Quick like a bunny'

 at the point where she was gasping for air, but she wasn‘t far from it either.
 I blame Faith for that.
 She’s an awful role-model, and it is completely her fault that I grew up thinking that smoking was something all sexy girls do.

-Not that Dawn smoked all that much; just when she was out at a club, or having a drink at a bar, or at a party....
+Not that Dawn smoked all that much; just when she was out at a club, or having a drink at a bar, or at a party, or after sex, or when she was depressed, or when she was happy....
 Faith’s fault

 , she told herself firmly.
 Of course there was also the thing where Dawn hated exercise with a passion--the thought of which made her burst into pained, wheezing giggles.
 Ha!
 I’ll only ever have to walk up any flight of stairs once from now on.
 I mean, wow!
 I’ll only ever have to walk from my bedroom to the